 Murray's Handbook of Rome and Its Environs listed her as one of "the most celebrated artists of Rome."

-Visited her aunts near Niagara Falls.
+Edmonia visited her aunt near Niagara Falls.

-Dr. Harriot K. Hunt commissioned Hygeia for her grave in Mount Auburn Cemetery, Cambridge MA.
+Feminist physician Dr. Harriot K. Hunt commissioned Hygeia for her grave in Mount Auburn Cemetery, Cambridge MA.

-August: Exhibited Hagar in the Wilderness in Chicago where she advertised as "The Young and Gifted Colored Sculptor."
+August.
+Exhibited Hagar in the Wilderness in Chicago where she advertised as "The Young and Gifted Colored Sculptor."

 Medallion of Ralph Waldo Emerson.

-Spring: Won a gold medal for Asleep and a certificate of excellence for Love Caught in a Trap at the National Exposition of Paintings and Sculpture.
+Spring.
+Won a gold medal for Asleep and a certificate of excellence for Love Caught in a Trap at the National Exposition of Paintings and Sculpture.
 Academy of Arts and Sciences, Naples.

-Spring: Sold a copy of antique Young Augustus (Young Octavian) to feminist Elizabeth Buffum Chace.
+Spring.
+Sold a copy of antique Young Augustus (Young Octavian) to feminist Elizabeth Buffum Chace.

-May: Headed for California.
+May.
+Headed for California.
 On her way, she delivered an elaborate Lincoln bust to Central Park in New York City.

-August/September: First internationally renowned woman sculptor to exhibit in San Francisco and San Jose.
+August/September.
+First internationally renowned woman sculptor to exhibit in San Francisco and San Jose.
 Showed Asleep, Awake, Cupid Caught, Lincoln, and The Marriage of Hiawatha.

 William Wells Brown profiled her in the Rising Son.

-July: Sold copies of Senator Charles Sumner in New York and Albany.
+July.
+Arrived at New York city on the SS Ville de Paris.
+Sold copies of Senator Charles Sumner in New York and Albany.

-October: Placed several statues on exhibition in Saint Paul, Minnesota.
+October.
+Placed several statues on exhibition in Saint Paul, Minnesota.
 The Indomitable Sprit of Edmonia Lewis discusses her circumstances and the likelihood she used the show in St. Paul to visit her brother on the frontier, to ask his help in financing her secret Centennial project.

-May: Exhibited The Death of Cleopatra, The Old Arrow-maker and his Daughter, and portraits John Brown, Charles Sumner, and Longfellow at the International Centennial Exposition in Philadelphia.
+May.
+Arrived at New York city on the SS City of Chester.
+Exhibited The Death of Cleopatra, The Old Arrow-maker and his Daughter, and plaster portraits John Brown, Charles Sumner, and Longfellow at the International Centennial Exposition in Philadelphia.

-Modeled busts of John Cardinal McCloskey, and former President U. S. Grant in Rome.
+Edmonia modeled busts of John Cardinal McCloskey, and former President U. S. Grant in Rome.

-September: Exhibited the Death of Cleopatra and her portrait busts in Chicago at the Interstate Industrial Exposition.
+September.
+Exhibited the Death of Cleopatra and her portrait busts in Chicago at the Interstate Industrial Exposition.